Frequently Asked Questions

 - You must be an AHA member before the application period ends on January 30, 2018.

 - Update your AHA account and subscribe to our emails.
-You can do this by signing up for our Newsletter.
+You can do this by signing up in the "Stay Updated" section at the bottom of the page.

 - Fill out the Application Form for the competition between January 30 and February 5.